 YOU MAY ALSO BE INTERESTED IN:

-It’s not just about your child, everyone in the family should be encouraged to drink more water.
+It’s not just about how much fluid does and infant need, everyone in the family should be encouraged to drink more water.
 The following are some great tips to include in your daily routine:

 - Lead by example, if your children see you drinking water they are more likely to follow.